bekk/bekk-christmas/post/javascript/let-it-snow-with-perlin-noise-in-p5-js.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-That's not too bad!
-The layers of snow hide behind the mountain ridges, and it all looks kinda alright.
-The gradient in the sky is simply made by using the drawRidge function with different colors a few times before drawing the sun.
-The colors of the sky ridges are determined by blending the color of the sun with the color of the sky.
+I don't know about you, but that looks pretty nice to me.
+The layers of snow fall down gently between the mountain ridges, and we get that great gradient effect in the sky too.
+For the sky we just used the drawRidge function with different colors a few times before drawing the sun.
+The colors of the sky ridges are determined by blending the color of the sun with the original sky color.

 Now that we have a playground, let's play around with some parameters and see what we can get out of it!
 You can open the final sandbox yourselves [here](https://codesandbox.io/s/gsvls), tweak parameters, save, and the result should update.
 Here are some images I got from tweaking the parameters at the top: